 Two Hampton routes have been identified as regional backbone routes that are proposed to have more frequent service (Route 101 Kecoughtan Road and Route 114 Mercury Boulevard).
-The regional backbone routes will be eligible for the new state transit funds that are being administered by the Hampton Roads Transportation Accountability Commission (HRTAC).
-Several Commuter Routes that serve the Shipyard such as the 403 and 405, which originate in Buckroe, will also be proposed from the regional transit funds.
+The regional backbone routes will be eligible for the new State transit funds that are being administered by the Hampton Roads Transportation Accountability Commission (HRTAC).
+Several commuter routes that serve the Shipyard, such as the 403 and 405, which originate in Buckroe, will also be proposed to receive funding from the regional transit funds.

 As noted above, implementation of services outlined in the plan will be subject to approval of the Transportation Service Plans that are approved annually by the member cities.
+HRT will also be making capital investments in technology, bus stop amenities and facilities in the short term to support the enhanced service that will be provided in future years of the plan.